-- Right click on 'LTO Drives' in the left navigation pane of Windows Explorer. - Select 'Properties'. - Select the 'Volume Sets' tab. - Click 'New' and select the new Volume Set shown in the 'All Volume Sets' panel. - Configure the Name, Block Size, Fragmentation and Rewritable/WORM settings. - Click 'Apply'.
+- Right click on 'LTO Drives' in the left navigation pane of Windows Explorer. - Select 'Properties'. - Select the 'Volume Sets' tab. - Click 'New' and select the new Volume Set shown in the 'All Volume Sets' panel. - Configure the Name, LTFS or TAR, Block Size, Fragmentation and Rewritable or WORM settings. - Click 'Apply'.